Doc-Cirrus/orthanc-mongodb/docs/testing.md

 ## Brief test strategy

-The Orthanc MongoDB plugin allows storing DiCOM data in MogoDB.
+The Orthanc MongoDB plugin allows storing DICOM data in MongoDB.
 It's only data storage/retrieval level and testing for the plugin is focused on this part.
 Whole DICOM Orthanc functionality is out of the scope of the MongoDB plugin testing.